bbarker/purescript-hodgepodge/README.md

 ## Caveats
 * Only tested on Linux (Ubuntu), but would like to hear of experience on other systems.
+* For passing mutiple arguments: TODO

 # Using the container

+## Tightly coupled with host OS

 * Run a command , e.g. `./psc.sh npm run build`.
 This will run `npm run build` in the container with the CWD mounted and then exit.
 Alternatively